KErez/yassi/README.md

 ## Usage
 * Import Yassi
-* Declare the properties that you like to store by add the @yassit('propertyNameInStore') before the declartion of the property
+* Declare the properties that you like to store by add the @yassit('propertyNameInStore') before the declartion of the property or use it without annotation as follow - yassit('propertyNameInStore', ownerObject, ownerPropertyName)
 * On another class, create a property and declare it with either @select or @observe to read the property from the store.

 ```typescript